chucktilbury/not-c/tests/README.md

-This directory contains files that the grammer accepts.
-In general, these files are correct syntatically, but nonesense symantically.
-Some of them were created to address specific problems and others are ported from C to "increase coverage".
-As the project progresses, these files will become more coherent, but for now that is not a requirement.
+# Syntax tests.

+This directory holds syntax checks for the parser.
+They are not intended to be working code in general, but as test input to test different parts of the grammer.